Treatments for Endometriosis

 There are a number of options for treating and managing

 .
-These include lifestyle changes, medication, and surgery.
+These include medication, surgery, and lifestyle changes.
 There is a risk of persistence, despite treatment.
 There is also a risk of relapse after treatment.

 |Copyright © Nucleus Medical Media, Inc.

 The goals of treatment are to control pain, slow the growth of endometrial tissue, and restore fertility, if desired.
 The choice of preferred treatment depends on your age, the severity of your symptoms, where the endometrial tissue is growing, how large the growths are, and your desire for pregnancy.

 Treatment involves the following:

 The Management of Endometriosis.
 Practice bulletin No. 114; July 2010.

 Appleyard TL, Mann CH, et al. Guidelines for the management of pelvic pain associated with endometriosis: a systematic appraisal of their quality.